Epic of Gilgamesh: Translations

 The first direct Arabic translation from the original tablets was published in the 1960s by Iraqi archaeologist Taha Baqir.

 Nancy Katharine Sandars, a British archaeologist and prehistorian, published a popular translation of The Epic of Gilgamesh in 1960.
 An independent scholar, Sandars was never a university academic.

+In 1992, David Ferry published Gilgamesh: A New Rendering in English Verse with Farrar, Straus and Giroux.

-The definitive modern translation into English is a two-volume critical work by Andrew George, published by Oxford University Press in 2003.
+Andrew George's The Babylonian Gilgamesh Epic: Introduction, Critical Edition and Cuneiform Texts is a definitive modern translation into English.
+It is a two-volume critical edition published by Oxford University Press in 2003.
 A book review by Cambridge scholar Eleanor Robson claims that George's is the most significant critical work on Gilgamesh in the last 70 years.
 George discusses the state of the surviving material, and provides a tablet-by-tablet exegesis, with a dual language side-by-side translation.

 In 2004, Stephen Mitchell supplied a translation that includes commentary relating to the Iraq War of 2003.
 In a review by Mark Jarman, Jarman says that "When he tries to draw parallels between the actions of the heroes, Gilgamesh and Enkidu, and the U.S., the parallels do not make sense."

+Derrek Hines published a translation with Penguin Random House in 2004.

+Stanley Lombardo published a translation in 2019 with Hackett.

 In 2021, a translation by Sophus Helle was published by Yale University Press.

+In 2026, Simon Armitage published Gilgamesh: A New Verse Translation with W.W.
+Norton.

+The history of the epic's translation and reception was reviewed by Michael Schmidt in his book Gilgamesh: The Life of a Poem.